xyugen/programming-notes/Cheatsheets/Databases/Structured Query Language (SQL).md

 ```

 >[!Note]
->This advanced SQL cheat-sheet covers more intricate features and concepts of SQL.
+>This advanced SQL cheat-sheet covers intricate features and concepts of SQL.

 #databases